People

 Students and post-docs

-Hélène Ginestet is a master student at the Université de Lille.
-First trained in Earth science, she then followed a curriculum in general physics, which she is now concluding with a master's degree entitled Matter, Molecules, and their Environments.
-Hélène Ginestet joined the HotCores project in February 2023 for her master's internship and is working on the properties of metals at high pressure and high temperature through experiments at the European XFEL.
+Hélène Ginestet is a PhD student at the Université de Lille.
+First trained in Earth science, she then followed a curriculum in general physics, which she is concluded with a master's degree entitled Matter, Molecules, and their Environments in 2023.
+Hélène Ginestet joined the HotCores project in February 2023 for her master's internship.
+She then continued for a PhD at the Université de Lille, Unité Matériaux et Transformations since September 2023.
+She is working on the properties of metals at high pressure and high temperature through experiments at the European XFEL.